-- In the event of a pandemic or other health emergency, the University President, the Senior Vice President of Student Life and Administrative Services, and the Provost, in consultation with other University Executives as needed, will determine the appropriate level of social distancing measures to employ based on the specific circumstances of the health crisis at that time.
+- In the event of a pandemic or other health emergency, the University President, the Executive Vice President, Treasurer and Chief Operating Officer, and the Provost, in consultation with other University Executives as needed, will determine the appropriate level of social distancing measures to employ based on the specific circumstances of the health crisis at that time.
 Federal, state, and local governing authorities may provide guidance in making the determination, and those authorities are likely to follow Center for Disease Control (CDC) and World Health Organization (WHO) guidelines.

 - Decisions regarding social distancing for an outbreak of influenza or other highly contagious disease will be guided by such factors as the epidemiology of the disease, its response (if any) to anti-viral or other medications, the availability of effective medications, specific at-risk groups, proximity of confirmed infection to a particular locale, and other factors.

 - In support of decisions made by University leaders regarding social distancing, the Human Resources Department will develop specific protocols which will address the nature and severity of the health emergency.
 These protocols may establish new guidelines or may modify existing policies and procedures such as those related to leaves, return to work requirements, notification, remote access, and others.
 Protocols will be developed in consultation with all relevant departments (ex., OCG, Public Safety, Dornsife School of Public Health).
 These protocols may be in effect for no more than 90 days without approval of senior leaders.